...

 How much Japanese knotweed have I got?

-In order to determine the knotweed infected area in sq m on a subject property measure/approximate the length and breadth of the visible Japanese knotweed at ground level.
+To determine the knotweed infected area in sq m on a subject property measure/approximate the length and breadth of the visible Japanese knotweed at ground level.
 Multiply the length x breadth to give you the total visible in sq m.
 As knotweed rhizome spreads laterally underground the actual area of infestation is greater than is visible above ground.
-A buffer zone is therefore added in each direction to the visible length and breadth of 1m in normal circumstances, 2m or more in exceptional cases.
+A buffer zone is therefore added in each direction to the visible length and breadth of 1-2m or more in exceptional cases.

 If there are 2 stands of Japanese knotweed within 2m of each other, it is likely that these are interconnected underground and should be classed as 1 stand when measuring the length and breadth.